-three or more classes of antibiotics therefore referred to as multi-drug resistant (MDR) (Table 196 197 1).
-198 Sensitivity to the antifungals Commonly used antifungal agents in our setting were used to determine the antifungal 199 susceptibility pattern using the Kirby-Bour disc diffusion method on Sabourauds Dextrose 200 201 Agar (SDA).
-The antifungal agents used were Voriconazole (1μg), Ketoconazole (10μg), Amphotericin B (20u), Griseofulvin (10μg), Itraconazole (10μg), Fluconazole (25μg), Clotrimazole 202 (10μg), Econazole (50μg), and Nystatin (100μg).
-203 204 Candida albicans, Candida parasilosis and Candida glabrata isolated were subjected to 205 206 antifungal susceptibility to the commonly used antifungals.
-All Candida isolates were 207 susceptible to Econazole and Nystatin whereas all isolates were resistant to Griseofulvin.
-High susceptibility to Clotrimazole (95%-100%) and Ketoconazole (81%-100%) was noted 208 209 among all isolates whereas high resistance to Amphotericin B, Fluconazole and Voriconazole was noted.
-210
+Sensitivity to the antifungals

+Commonly used antifungal agents in our setting were used to determine the antifungal susceptibility pattern using the Kirby-Bauer disc diffusion method on Sabourauds Dextrose Agar (SDA).
+Candida albicans, Candida parasilosis and Candida glabrata isolated were subjected to antifungal susceptibility to the commonly used antifungals.
+All Candida isolates were susceptible to Econazole and Nystatin whereas all isolates were resistant to Griseofulvin.
+High susceptibility to Clotrimazole (95%-100%) and Ketoconazole (81%-100%) was noted among all isolates whereas high resistance to Amphotericin B, Fluconazole and Voriconazole was noted.